lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

     Finally, the *fix qeq/reaxff* is used to perform charge equilibration.
 The charge equilibration occurs at every step.
-The values 0 and 10.0 are the low and the high cutoffs, respectively, and :math:`1.0 \text{e}-6` is a tolerance.
+The values 0.0 and 10.0 are the low and the high cutoffs, respectively, and :math:`1.0 \text{e} -6` is a tolerance.
 Finally, *maxiter* sets a upper limit to the number of attempt to equilibrate the charge.